 A Continuing Professional Development Plan (CPD plan) sets out the identified learning activities that support the development of technical competencies, professional skills and personal attributes required for effective performance and participation within the financial services industry.

 The CPD plan sits at the centre of the CPD areas model.
-It is a FASEA requirement that each adviser has a CPD plan prepared with, and approved by, their licensee at the beginning of each CPD year.
+It is a legislative requirement that each adviser has a CPD plan prepared with, and approved by, their licensee at the beginning of each CPD year.

-The CPD plan should be comprehensive and development opportunities considered from each CPD area in order to meet the minimum CPD hours requirement of the FPA and FASEA.
+The CPD plan should be comprehensive, and development opportunities considered from each CPD area in order to meet the minimum CPD hours requirement.

 CPD Plan process